 We detected large differences in the value of airline miles depending on the details of the flight.
 The most interesting differences exist when looking at international flights, selecting business class and flying during the weekend.

-If you’re trying to maximize the value of your miles, you’re better off booking international travel over domestic with many airlines.
-Among the itineraries we surveyed, international bookings consistently had a higher mile value than domestic flights.
+If you’re trying to maximize the value of your miles, you may be better off booking international travel over domestic with some airlines.
+Among the itineraries we surveyed, international bookings sometimes had a higher mile value than domestic flights.

 Domestic | International | |